john-pachec0/Monitor/PRIVACY_POLICY.md

 - Donation data is stored separately from app usage (they're not linked to your device or thoughts)

 ### Your Rights
-- Request deletion of your donation information: contact us at john@untwist.app
+- Request deletion of your donation information: contact us at john@Monitor.app
 - Ko-fi may retain transaction records for legal/tax compliance purposes
 - You can donate anonymously through Ko-fi's settings